input-output-hk/iogx/doc/options.md

 A flake-like attrset.

-You can place additional flake outputs here, which will be recursively updated with the attrset from [outputs](#mkflakeinoutputs).
+You can place additional flake outputs here, which will be recursively updated with the attrset from [mkFlake.<in>.outputs](#mkflakeinoutputs).

 This is a good place to put system-independent values like a `lib` attrset or pure Nix values.